Financial-Times/origami/README.md

 - `link-color`: The default link colour.
 - `link-hover-color`: The hover colour of links with no underline, i.e. icon links.
 - `legal-text-color`: The colour of legal links.
+- `brand-background-color`: The background colour of the brand strip, at the bottom of the footer, "a Nikkei company".
+- `brand-foreground-color`: The foreground colour for the logo in the brand strip, at the bottom of the footer, "a Nikkei company".

 ## Migration guide